 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC20.
+In contrast, the XC10 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC15.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon XC10 better than the Nikon D850 or vice versa?
 The listing below highlights the relative strengths of the two models.